-Hands down, the best time to go is springtime, before the road opens to vehicle traffic.
+Hands down, the best time to go is in the spring, before the road opens to vehicle traffic.
 This is typically early to mid-May through mid-June.
-This, of course it varies yearly due to snowpack and other weather conditions.
-Check in with Park to stay informed.
+This, of course varies yearly due to snowpack and other weather conditions.
+Check in with the Park to stay informed.

 Time to go

 The Park only permits hikers and bikers at times when the plows aren’t working.
 Stick to evening rides during the week after 4:30pm or anytime on the weekends.
 If it’s hot out, get an early start to beat the heat.

 The ride will it take 3-6 hours.
 Time on the Road depends greatly on where the snow level and turnaround point is.Later in the season, the snow level will be higher providing an opportunity to go farther on the Road for a longer ride.

 3,165 feet from Avalanche Creek to Logan Pass

 Avalanche Lake to Logan Pass is 16 miles.
 The mileage really depends on when you make the trek.
 I recommend waiting until the road is open from the Avalanche Creek area, starting from Avalanche cuts out a lot of flat road-riding along Lake McDonald.
 Although, the ride around the Lake is not short on eye-popping scenery.